kercheval/GradleCMPlugin/README.md

 ```

 To set a specific major version after the initial revision has been
 obtained from tags.
-The doLast closure should be used anytime you are
+Note the use of the doLast closure (should be used anytime you are
-explicitly setting a value when usetag is true.
+explicitly setting a value when usetag is true).

 ```
 buildversion {